yaaa-ab/alx-system_engineering-devops/0x00-shell_basics/README.md

-The first script prints the current working directory.
+0. prints the current working directory.
+1. lists content in the current directory.
+2. go to home directory